NIRVANA guitar technician, Earnest Bailey, talks to Alex Roberts - Exclusive!

 Gibson Victory, in Silver

-'60s Japanese Zen-On Bass
+'60s Japanese Zen-On

 Can been seen in the Smells Like Teen Spirit video.
-I'm not sure how he got it but probably bought the day of the shot in LA at a pawnshop.
+I'm not sure how he got it but probably bought the day of the shoot in L.A. at a pawnshop.
 Zen-Ons were sold in the US and Europe, like many '60s Japanese made guitars, under many different names depending on the importer.
 Krist's could have likely bore the Silvertone label, but it's hardly worth getting too wrapped up in as it may have been bought an hour before it was destroyed!

-Ampeg AEB-1 'Horizontal' Bass
+Ampeg AEB-1

+The In Bloom video was to look as if it were filmed in the mid '60s and to have that kind of British invasion quality to it.
 Krist phoned to ask if I had any cool '60s basses for the shoot and I remembered still having the Ampeg that I played back in the early '80s.

 Gibson Thunderbird IV

+Krist had two T-Birds, one in Vintage Sunburst and the other in Ebony.
 I converted the Ebony bass from black to chrome hardware, and Krist eventually gave it to Matt Lukin of Mudhoney in 1994.

 Gibson RD Standard, in Ebony